Ashishsain1406/gen.AI/README.md

 🤖 Description

-This is a simple command-line chatbot built using Google's Gemini API.
-It simulates a conversation with an AI assistant, with support for:
+A simple and powerful *command-line chatbot* built using *Google's Gemini API*, allowing you to chat with an AI assistant via text or microphone input, with support for:

 Typing effects for AI responses